McShelby/hugo-theme-relearn/exampleSite/content/configuration/content/layouts/index.pir.md

 +++
-description = "How to use and extend layouts" title = "Custom Layouts" weight = 3
+description = "Using and extending layouts" title = "Custom Layouts" weight = 3
 +++